About registration renewal

-- You have until 30 June 2019 to renew your registration without incurring late charges.
+- Veterinary practitioners registered in Victoria have until 30 June to renew their registration without incurring late charges.

 Ways to renew your registration include: